Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 CuCIM(name="scale_intensity_range", a_min=0.0, a_max=255.0, b_min=-1.0, b_max=1.0)
 ```

 This has shown a significant speed up in pathology training metastasis detection model.
-Please refer to Pathology Metastasis Detection Task for more details.
+Please refer to [Pathology Metastasis Detection Task](#3-pathology-metastasis-detection-task) in the Examples section below for more details.

 ## Leveraging multi-GPU